ibuttimer/hockey-history/design/design.md

 # General layout
 Each of the pages will have the same general layout:
 - Navigation buttons at top of page, with current page highlighted in a different colour.
 The buttons will contain the appropriate text, and FontAwsome icons will be used to visually represent the function of each page.
-- A banner image, overlayed with title and subtitle if necessary
+- A hero image, overlayed with title and subtitle if necessary

 # Wireframes
 Wireframes of page layouts are available at the following location: